omgnetwork/omgnetwork.github.io/docs/merging-utxos.md

 1. **Exiting your funds as a single UTXO**

-Standard exits are initated on a single UTXO — not a specified amount.
+Standard exits are initated on a single UTXO and not a specified amount.
 However, a user may want to exit an amount greater than the value of any UTXO he or she owns.
 For example:

 - Alice owns 5 UTXOs worth 1 ETH each.
 - Alice would like to withdraw all her funds from the network.